Food sales tax debate to kick off second day of veto session

 TOPEKA, Kan.
-(KSNT) — Kansas lawmakers have returned to the statehouse to kick off the final days of the 2022 Legislative session.
+(KSNT) — Kansas lawmakers have returned to the statehouse to kick off the final days of the legislative session.

 They’re planning to tackle major items, including a proposal to reduce the state’s hefty food sales tax.
-According to House Democratic Leader Tom Sawyer, Representative Jim Gartner, a Democrat from Topeka, made a motion to bring the food sales tax bill, HB 2487, to the floor for debate which is expected to begin tomorrow.
+House Democratic Leader Tom Sawyer, Representative Jim Gartner, D-Topeka, made a motion to bring the food sales tax bill, HB 2487, to the floor for debate on Monday.

 “Today, Representative Jim Gartner made a motion to bring HB 2487, a bipartisan bill, out of the House Tax Committee and above The Line for a vote,” Sawyer said.
 “We hope our House colleagues will support this motion and work with us to eliminate the food sales tax.”